Gamebook Tracker

 A Legend panel sits in the top-right corner of the graph area.
 Click its header (or the button) to collapse or expand it.

-The collapsed state of all panels is remembered across sessions and across devices.
+Your panel preferences are remembered across sessions and across devices.

 Recording a playthrough